 Another benefit is that an ultrasound may help detect cancer in palpable lumps near the surface of the breast.
 Other procedures are often not as effective as far as detecting this type of malignancy.

 How to Prepare for a Breast Ultrasound

 Appropriate preparation is of utmost importance before undergoing any medical procedure.
 The good news is that a breast ultrasound doesn’t require any special preparations.

 On the day of the ultrasound exam, it’s advisable to wear comfortable, loose-fitting clothing.
 The technologist will ask you to wear a provided hospital gown, so you might want to wear a top and bottom that are separate.
 That way, you only have to remove your top.

 The procedure takes approximately 10 to 20 minutes to complete.
 Eating or drinking before the exam shouldn’t be a problem.

 The effectiveness of a breast ultrasound depends on the skill of the technologist.
 Any human error might lead to a misinterpretation of the results or overlooked lumps.
 For this reason, it’s imperative that you seek ultrasound services from a trusted imaging and mammography center.

-The Women’s Center at Colorado Springs Imaging offers highly reliable ultrasound services with fast turnaround times.
+The Women’s Center at Colorado Springs Imaging and Envision Imaging offer highly reliable ultrasound services with fast turnaround times.
 Our competent technologists have vast experience in detecting and interpreting imaging results.
 Get in touch with us today to schedule your appointment.